List of churches in the Archdiocese of Baltimore

 This is a list of current and former Roman Catholic churches in the Roman Catholic Archdiocese of Baltimore.
+As of 2024, the archdiocese had 153 active parishes and missions.

 The archdiocese covers Baltimore and nine counties in central and western Maryland: Allegany, Anne Arundel, Baltimore, Carroll, Frederick, Garrett, Harford, Howard, and Washington.

 The cathedral church of the archdiocese is the Cathedral of Mary Our Queen, consecrated in Baltimore in 1959.
 The archdiocese also includes the Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary, built in Baltimore between 1806 and 1863, based on a design by Benjamin Henry Latrobe.